Miguel Torres (footballer, born 1986): Olympiacos and Málaga

-On 9 August 2013, Torres joined Olympiacos F.C. from Greece on a three-year deal worth a reported €500,000, reuniting with Míchel who also coached him at Getafe and Real Madrid Castilla.
-After only ten competitive games he returned to Spain's top flight a year later, signing a one-year contract at Málaga CF with the option of two more.
+On 9 August 2013, Torres joined Olympiacos in Greece on a three-year deal worth a reported €500,000, reuniting with Míchel who also coached him at Getafe and Real Madrid Castilla.
+After only ten competitive games, he returned to Spain's top flight a year later, signing a one-year contract at Málaga with the option of two more.

 During his later spell at the La Rosaleda Stadium, Torres suffered several injury problems and was also deemed surplus to requirements by manager Juan Ramón López Muñiz.
 On 4 July 2019, the 33-year-old announced his retirement from football.

 International career

 Torres made his debut for the Spain under-21 team on 6 February 2007 in a 2–2 draw against England, remaining a regular in subsequent fixtures.